System

 • The pipeline and pump infrastructure enable precise irrigation, conserving water resources and improving crop productivity sustainably.

-Component of Smart Micro Irrigation System
+Components of Smart Micro Irrigation System

-Pumping Station: In a micro-irrigation system, the pumping station lifts water from a river or reservoir and pumps it through pipelines to agricultural land.
+In a micro-irrigation system, the pumping station lifts water from a river or reservoir and pumps it through pipelines to agricultural land.
 The pump maintains sufficient pressure for water delivery, ensuring even distribution to fields.

 Automation of Pumping Station